Folic acid: Is It Safe?

 Folic acid is not the health-promoting vitamin you think it is, and researchers are uncovering risks

-With the over-processing of foods has come the fortification of foods...but there's one vitamin in particular that no one is talking about that actually poses a health concern: Vitamin B9, specifically, Folic acid.
+With the over-processing of foods has come the fortification of foods...but there's one vitamin in particular that no one is talking about that may actually pose a health concern: Vitamin B9, specifically, Folic acid.

 What?!
 Folic acid?
 Don't women need to take it in pregnancy to prevent neural tube defects?
 How can it be a problem?